 Many consumers prefer to call a local business near them, even if their queries can sometimes be more effectively handled through a business' central contact center.

-With a new voice-over-Internet-protocol offering from Verizon, however, businesses can maintain a consistent local face while directing overflow calls, as needed, to off-site customer service representatives or other retail locations.
+With a new VoIP phone service from Verizon, however, businesses can maintain a consistent local face while directing overflow calls, as needed, to off-site customer service representatives or other retail locations.
 The new offering, Verizon VoIP Inbound with Local Originations, provides a local phone number with powerful call manager functionality traditionally used for toll-free phone numbers.

 This capability enables local representatives in, for example, a neighborhood retail store or bank branch, to better focus on the customers in front of them by removing the need to juggle multiple incoming calls.

 "This innovative solution lets a business keep its local presence while more quickly serving call-in and walk-in customers alike," said Tony Recine, vice president of network and communications solutions for Verizon.
 "What's more, this capability enables multiple agents to simultaneously address multiple customers, potentially driving additional revenue."